VainExpert/apple-music-token-generator/README.md

 ## Acknowledgments

-* Hat tip to the folks in the MusicKit Lab at WWDC17
+- Hat tip to the folks in the MusicKit Lab at WWDC17
+- Hat tip also to the folks in the ShazamKit Lab at WWDC21